bjurak/Darkened_Light_Android/README.md

 How to install?

+1. Click the blue button "View Code"
-1. Click on Darkened_light.apk
+2. Click on Darkened_light.apk
-2. Click on the Grey "Download" button.
+3. Click on the Grey "Download" button.

 Alpha Build State: